shivachit1/Mortgage/README.md

     </br>
     </br>
     </br>
- 2. Now you can fill the form and hit calculate it will show you results.
+ 2. Now you can fill the form and click calculate button. it will give you the results.
     </br>
- 3. You can also see the mongo database creates a new database **mortgage** and saved the data in **mortgages** collection.
+ 3. You can also see the mongo database creates a new database **mortgage** and saved the data in **customers** collection.

 # Testing the application